Shawn Johnson Shares New Details About Daughter’s Birth, Teases Name Reveal

 After 14 hours of labor, Shawn allowed her doctors to give her an epidural.
 Another eight or so hours later, the medical team determined that she needed a cesarean section.

 Johnson acknowledged that as soon as she held her baby girl in her arms, any guilt or disappointment about the labor and birth process faded away.
-Shawn praised Andrew and gushed over her daughter and her fans went crazy over this latest, adorable photo of the East family.
+Shawn praised Andrew and gushed over her daughter, and her fans went crazy over this latest, adorable photo of the East family.

 View this post on Instagram